St. Hywyn, Aberdaron

 An ancient pilgrim church, above the beach, at the end of the Lleyn Peninsula in north-west Wales - the last staging post before crossing to Ynys Enlli (Bardsey Island).
 Thousands of pilgrims over the centuries have offered their prayers in this church, and their successors are making their way down the coast again, either on short distance walks along the coastal path or the North Wales Pilgrim Way (which links St Asaph to St Hywyn - a pilgrimage of 2 weeks) The pilgrim passport stamp for the NWPW is in the Pilgrim’s Corner.
 Many visitors are drawn to see the parish and landscape that inspired the poetry of RS Thomas, who was vicar here from 1967 to 1978.
 A one hour “Pilgrimage through Poetry: Stations to the Untenanted Cross” is offered by special arrangement for small groups, through the Hospitaller.
 The annual RS Thomas Literary Festival celebrates him here where he wrote some of his best poetry.
 (The 2018 Festival will be from 29th June to 1st July 2018 - look out for further details in due course.)

 In the north aisle the pews are set in the round to form a Quiet Prayer Space where pilgrims can take some time to be still and contemplate.
 There is seating outside overlooking the sea.
+There are two 5-6th century gravestones dedicated to Presbyters and their community inside the church.

 Standard opening times: